arousseaumtl/react-bootstrap-docker/README.md

 ## WHY USE THIS?

+Containerzing the app from the start ensures the environment remains separate from the local system.
-If you need to quickly get started with a react app and want to it to be containerized, but are not sure how to do those things yet, this will ease the process.
+If you need to quickly get started with a react app, this will ease the process.

 ## USAGE

     Requirements:
-        - Linux or MacOS
+        - Linux, Unix, or MacOS
         - Docker
         - Git